3 insights, 2 findings, 1 action (January 16, 2020)

 I. Social Security’s role in providing retirement security

-It comes as no surprise Social Security is the major source of retirement income for the majority of retirees.
+It is no surprise that Social Security is the major source of retirement income for most retirees.
 Here are a few key statistics to back this up.

 - For 1 in 5 retirees, Social Security is their only source of income.